metafacture/metafacture-playground/README.md

 The Metafacture Playground uses the [Java Security Manager](https://docs.oracle.com/javase/tutorial/essential/environment/security.html), so you need to configure proper permissions to run the Metafacture Playground.
 Please move `.java.policy_move_to_home_dir` from the project's resources to your user's home directory and remove the suffix '_move_to_home_dir'.
 Please adapt in the Java policy the lines concerning the file '.project' like described in the policy.
-If there are problems starting and/or running the Playground, it may help find the problem to add in the project.clj under the key ':jvm-opts' the entry '"-Djava.security.debug=access"' to see if a permission is missing.
+If there are problems starting and/or running the Playground, to find the problem it may help to add in the project.clj under the key ':jvm-opts' the entry '"-Djava.security.debug=access"' to see if a permission is missing.

 ### Start in development mode